Skip to Content

 Home > Wellness Resources > Health Library > Ophthalmoscopy

-retina), which detects images seen by the clear, outer
+retina.
+The retina detects images seen by the clear, outer

-covering of the eye (cornea).
+covering of the eye, called the cornea.
 The

 fundus also contains blood vessels and the